| Silky's Positioning Framework for Pre-scale B2B SaaS

 Positioning is not something you create out of the blue.
 It is based on insights you mine.
 And then thread into a story.

-According to a CEB research, 86% of B2B companies fail to differentiate their value.
-You can choose to be among the other 14%.
+As per a research by CEB (now part of Gartner), 86% of B2B companies fail to differentiate their value.
+My goal is to put you amongst the other 14%.

 Built on Unicorn Platform